jacqueline-wong/CEE4530/Lab2/team10_lab2.md

 #### Team 10: Victor Khong & Jacqueline Wong ####
-Do we know the ANC of the samples?
-Use CMFR equation
+Use CMFR equation to find ANC of the samples

 - Graph should go to -0.001
 - Should delete comments in data file for lab